Different Types Of Traders

 On this page, we take a look at the different tax matters for casual investors, active traders, business traders, proprietary traders, and investment managers.

-“Trading” is a widely used term covering everyone from the casual investor with a dozen trades per year, to the active investor with hundreds of trades, to the business trader with a thousand trades, to proprietary traders using a proprietary trading firm’s capital, to investment managers trading for their investor clients.
+“Trading” is a widely used term covering everyone from the casual investor with a dozen trades per year to the active investor with a few hundred, to the business trader with over seven hundred, to proprietary traders using a proprietary trading firm’s capital, to investment managers trading for their investor clients.
 Let’s take a look at the various types of traders.

 A small minority of online traders qualify for trader tax status (business treatment).
-They should master the content in our Trader Tax Center, read Green’s 2016 Trader Tax Guide and consider our full array of services targeted to their special needs.
-Business traders trade their own funds in a retail customer account.
+They should master the content in our Trader Tax Center, read Green’s 2016 Trader Tax Guide and consider our full array of services targeted to their unique needs.
+Business traders trade their funds in a retail customer account.
 With proper tax planning, traders qualifying for trader tax status can maximize Section 162 business expense treatment, elect Section 475 MTM ordinary gain or loss treatment (tax loss insurance), and form an S-Corp trading company to unlock employee benefit plan deductions including health insurance and a retirement plan.

 The Federal Reserve coined the term “pattern day trader” (PDT) in connection with its margin lending rules (Reg T) on the purchase of securities on margin.
 The default margin for a retail account is 2:1.
 Day traders are allowed up to 4:1 intraday leverage providing they have a PDT account with a minimum securities account size of $25,000.
 Many PDT accounts never rise to the level of trader tax status.